Hannah Storm: The Early Show

-In October 2002, she moved to CBS News and became one of the hosts of The Early Show.
-As co-host of The Early Show, she covered major news events, including the Iraq War, Hurricane Katrina, Super Bowls XLI and XXXVIII, the 2004 Democratic National Convention, the 2004 and 2008 presidential elections, and the 2005 London terrorist bombings.
-Storm has interviewed major newsmakers such as President George W. Bush, First Lady Laura Bush, Secretary of State Condoleezza Rice and Senators John McCain, Hillary Clinton and Barack Obama, as well as many sports and pop culture icons, including Elton John, Paul McCartney, Peyton Manning, Tiger Woods, Jamie Foxx, Halle Berry and Jennifer Aniston.
+On October 28, 2002, she moved to CBS News and became one of the hosts of The Early Show.
+As co-host of The Early Show, she covered major news events, including the Iraq War, Hurricane Katrina, Super Bowls XXXVIII and XLI, the 2004 Democratic National Convention, the 2004 and 2008 presidential elections, and the 2005 London terrorist bombings.
+Storm has interviewed major newsmakers such as Presidents George W. Bush and Barack Obama, First Lady Laura Bush, Secretary of State Condoleezza Rice and Senators John McCain, Hillary Clinton, as well as many sports and pop culture icons, including Elton John, Paul McCartney, Peyton Manning, Tiger Woods, Jamie Foxx, Halle Berry and Jennifer Aniston.

 In addition to her duties on The Early Show, Storm hosted shows for the award-winning CBS newsmagazine, 48 Hours.
 She also served as co-host of the network's CBS Thanksgiving Day Parade for five years.
 In 2007, Storm conceived and wrote a daily blog for CBSNews.com, which featured behind-the-scenes insight and stories of inspirational women.

 During an Early Show on-air segment, Storm revealed on camera that she had a congenital defect known as port-wine stain under her left eye.

 In November 2007, CBS announced that Storm was leaving The Early Show.
 Storm's last day as an Early Show co-host was December 7, 2007.